Verb Pictures for Speech Therapy ~ How to Teach Action Words

 • -ing: Help your child use the “-ing” word ending on the end of a verb.
 When you ask your child what someone is doing, have him say “jumping” or “running”.

-• Pronouns: You can also use these cards to help your child use the words “he” and “she”.
+• Pronouns: You can also use these pictures to help your child use the words “he” and “she”.
 Have your child tell you the whole sentence “She is jumping” or “he is touching his toes”.

 • Possessive Pronouns: Once your child gets good at saying “he” and “she”, start working on “his” and “her”.
 You can have your child make longer sentence like “She is clapping her hands” or “He is blowing his bubbles”.